kinoubenkyou/code-bebop/content/2018-10-28-quick_sort.md

 \- Worst-case Time Complexity of O(n^2) Comparison and O(n^2) Swapping:

-The case happens when each loop of dividing elements has the pivot as the largest/smallest element and the rest are on their incorrect side, and thus produces one empty sub-list and the other sub-list with the remaining elements.
-This leads to n loops of dividing, with each loop having n comparison from one selection and 0 comparision from the other selection, as well as only n swappings.
+The case happens when each loop of dividing elements has the pivot as the largest/smallest element and the rest are on their incorrect side, and thus produces one empty sub-list and another sub-list with the remaining elements.
+This leads to n loops of dividing, with each loop having 2n comparison from one selection and 0 comparision from the other selection, as well as n swappings.

 \- Best-case Time Complexity of O(nlogn) Comparison and O(logn) Swapping:

 The case happens when each loop of dividing elements produces two equal-size sub-lists without any swapping as all elements are in their correct side.
-This leads to logn loops of dividing, with each loop still having totally n comparisons from both selections and only 1 swapping for the pivot.
+This leads to logn loops of dividing, with each loop still having totally 2n comparisons from both selections and only 1 swapping for the pivot.

 \- Implementation in Python: